 It depends on the circumstances of the explosion and the injuries you have suffered, you may be able to receive compensation for funeral expenses, current medical bills, future medical care, past and future pain, suffering, loss of enjoyment of living, inconvenience, emotional trauma, lost wages, future income, loss of consortium, and others.

-CONTACT A DENVER INJURY ATTORNEY AT BURG SIMPSON NOW
+CONTACT AN EXPLOSION INJURY ATTORNEY AT BURG SIMPSON NOW

 You likely will not ever endure anything as traumatic as an accidental explosion.
 If you have lost a family member or loved one in a catastrophic explosion – no matter what the cause – contact Burg Simpson’s Colorado personal injury lawyers before it is too late at 720-500-5995.
 If you have survived a blast yourself, you still need legal representation.
-Do not waste time, call for help right now or fill out a Free Case Evaluation form here immediately.
+Do not waste time, call our Denver based explosion lawyers for help right now or fill out a Free Case Evaluation form here immediately.